Did you know? DZone has great portals for Python, Cloud, NoSQL, and HTML5!

 collection = null;

-And display the results in the same JFreeChart component :
+Let's display the results in the same JFreeChart component:

-Ok, we have what we were expecting, that is to say our CombinedList size a TreeList + an ArrayList + a HashSet, but is not so bad compare to other collections !
-Ok, yes it is, but with good performances !
+Ok, we have what we were expecting, that is to say, our CombinedList size a TreeList + an ArrayList + a HashSet, but it is not so bad compared to our other collections!
+Ok, yes it is, but with good performance!

-• Just a final remark concerning the benchmark.
-Does the fact that all the benchmarks are done in the some JVM impact the results ?
-The answer (correct me if I'm wrong) is that, if I executed just one time each method, and if the methods were very fast, the JIT compilation time could have an impact on the performances measured on the first Collections tested.
-That's the reason why in my benchmark, I first test the CombinedList, to be sure to have the worst case performances.
+Just a final remark concerning the benchmark.
+Does the fact that all benchmarks are completed in the same JVM impact the results?
+The answer (correct me if I'm wrong) is that, if I executed each method one time, and if the methods were very fast, the JIT compilation time could have an impact on the performance measured on the first Collections tested.
+That's the reason why, in my benchmark, I first tested the CombinedList to be sure to have the worst-case performance.

-But the fact is that we execute several (thousand of ) times the same method, so I consider the JIT compilation time is negligible.
+But the fact is that we execute several (thousands of times) of the same methods, so I consider the JIT compilation time to be negligible.

-Also, what about Heap allocation and status and its impact on the test ?
-For this purpose, I carefully free all objects at the end of each collection benchmark, and call a heavyGc() to be sure to minimize this matter.
+Also, what about heap allocation and status?
+And its impact on the test?
+For this purpose, I carefully freed all objects at the end of each collection benchmark and called a heavyGc() to be sure to minimize this matter.

 private void heavyGc() {